jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-6e.md

 In order to refute this (denial of the genuineness of the operation of the za'irajah), it is sufficient for us (to refer to the fact) that the technique has been observed in operation and that it has been definitely and intelligently established that the operation follows a coherent procedure and sound norms.

 No one who has much intelligence and sagacity and has had contact with the operation of the za'irajah would object to this statement.

 Many an operation with numbers, which are the clearest things in the world, is difficult to grasp, because the (existing) relations are difficult to establish and intricate.

 This is the case to a much greater degree here, where the relations are so intricate and strange.
 Let us mention a problem that will to some degree illustrate the point just stated.

 Take a number of dirhams and place beside each dirham three fals.
 Then, take all the fals and buy a fowl with them.
 Then, buy fowls with all the dirhams for the same price that the first bird cost.
 How many fowls will you have bought?

-The answer is nine.
+The answer is 9.

 A dirham has 24 Pals.

-Three Pals are 1/8 of a dirham.
-One is eight times one-eighth.
+3 Pals are 1/8 of a dirham.

+1 is 8 times 1/8.

 Adding up 1/8 of each dirham buys one fowl.
 This means eight fowls (for the dirhams), as one is eight times one-eighth .
 378 Add another fowl, the one that was bought originally for the additional fats and that determined the price of the fowls bought with the dirhams.

-This makes nine.
+This makes 9.

 The unknown answer was implied in the relations that existed between the numerical data indicated in the problem.
 This and similar
 (things) are at first suspected as belonging to the realm of the supernatural, which cannot be known.